untapped-inc/sema-docs/docs/getting-started.md

 From this point of this tutorial, here's what you'll need to follow along:

+* Create a new root directory to contain the whole project: `mkdir sema`
+* Move into the root directory: `cd sema`
+* Create a new repository by forking the official database repo through Github: Follow [this link](https://help.github.com/articles/fork-a-repo/) for instructions.
+Link to the repo: https://github.com/untapped-inc/sema-database
+* Clone your new repository to a local directory: `git clone https://github.com/YOUR-USERNAME/sema-database.git` - Make sure to change ==YOUR-USERNAME== to your Github username or the one you chose to fork the repo for
+* Move into the root directory of the SEMA database: `cd sema-database`
+* From this point on, we expect that you are in the root directory of the SEMA database
 * Install MySQL: Follow [this link](https://dev.mysql.com/doc/refman/5.7/en/installing.html) for instructions for your system.
 Make sure you create an admin user, or using `root` is fine too.[^using-root]
 * Install nvm: Follow [this link](https://github.com/creationix/nvm#installation) for instructions.
 * Install latest LTS version of Node and npm: `nvm install --lts`